 Hofriet Window and Ras il-Fenek Peninsula

 Take a walk along the narrow path on the cliff’s edge and take in the view.
-It’s so pretty, with greenery and wildflowers that contrast beautifully against the blue water.
+It’s so pretty in spring, with greenery and wildflowers that contrast beautifully against the blue water.

 As you continue walking, you notice a sea window connecting two bays.
 It’s called the Hofriet Window.
 It is an incredible sight.
 It’s hard to resist getting closer.
 Unfortunately, there is a very steep path to get there.
 A safer option is to get there by boat or kayak.